taragunkali/taragunkali/cv.md

 ### Memberships and committees

-- 2017-current: Officer; OHSU Postdoctoral Association.
+- 2017-      Officer; OHSU Postdoctoral Association.
-- 2016-2017: Co-Vice Chair of Communications; Women in Bio - Pittsburgh.
+- 2016-2017  Co-Vice Chair of Communications; Women in Bio - Pittsburgh.

 ### Awards and supporting information

-- YYYY: Description of award, certificate, supporting info etc.
-- YYYY: Description of award, certificate, supporting info etc.
-- YYYY: Description of award, certificate, supporting info etc.
-- YYYY: Description of award, certificate, supporting info etc.
-- YYYY: Description of award, certificate, supporting info etc.
-- YYYY: Description of award, certificate, supporting info etc.
-- YYYY: Description of award, certificate, supporting info etc.

 ### References